iamdual/sonic/README.md

 # Sonic
 A performance-first and flexible web framework for PHP >= 8.0.
+(Still in development)

 ### Features